Yuga: Automatically Detecting Lifetime Annotation Bugs in the Rust Language: Research Questions

-\uline{\textbf{False Positives:}} In the \TT{pulse-binding} crate corresponding to the vulnerability RUSTSEC-2018-0020, \sysname{} flags two additional functions as potential bugs.
-We have corresponded with the developer\cite{pulse_binding} regarding these functions, and have labeled this as a false positive because we are unable to exploit the bug to cause undefined behavior.
-Listing~\ref{lst:pulsebinding} shows one of these functions.
+\rebuttal{}{ In the \TT{pulse-binding} crate corresponding to the vulnerability RUSTSEC-2018-0020, \sysname{} flags two additional functions as potential bugs.
+We have corresponded with the developer\cite{pulse_binding} regarding these functions, and these seem to be genuine vulnerabilities that can be exploited with appropriate driver code to cause runtime errors with Valgrind.}

-The lifetime of the returned \TT{MainloopApi} borrow on line 16 is different from the lifetime of the borrow to \TT{self}. \TT{\&self} has no explicit \la, and will be given an implicit \textit{anonymous} lifetime which is different from \TT{'a}.
-So the returned borrow will still be accessible after the \TT{Mainloop} object is dropped. \textit{If} the \TT{MainloopApi} object is also deallocated when the \TT{Mainloop} is dropped, this can lead to undefined behavior.
-However, the \TT{MainloopApi} object is \textit{not} dropped, and so dereferencing the returned borrow is safe.
-This example illustrates how the difference between a bug and a false positive can be very subtle.
-The \rust code here is a wrapper for a C API, and understanding the mechanism of allocation/deallocation of memory in this case would involve going into the C API which our tool doesn't have access to.
+The fact that \sysname{} was able to detect these bugs despite them not being explicitly labeled is a strong validation of our tool and approach.